 Taoiseach leads tributes to Irish News Chairman Jim Fitzpatrick as 'true gentleman'

-TAOISEACH Micheál Martin has led tributes to the Chairman of The Irish News, Mr Jim Fitzpatrick, who died on Saturday morning after a short illness.
+TAOISEACH Micheál Martin has led tributes to the Chairman of The Irish News, Mr Jim Fitzpatrick, who died this morning after a short illness.

 Mr Fitzpatrick, who was 92, played an active role in the newspaper for more than half a century.